alexandre-cezar/container-class/README.md

 Initialize terraform by running the command "terraform init".

 After the initialization is concluded, run "terraform plan" to visualize the changes and finally "terraform apply" to deploy the infrastructure.

+Once the training is finished, remember to destroy your infrascture.
+You can do it by typing "terraform destroy"